 With thy mighty hand,

-Swifter than the wind’s violation,
+Swifter than the wind’s summation,

 Raise the eager mind to higher station.